-During these years, I had been keeping up some sports to stay healthy and sane, mainly handball, surfing, yoga, running, road biking, and skiing ( but also tried many, many others).
-All these different sports led to injuries, mainly low back, major sciatic problems and shoulder, and hip pain issues.
+During all these years, I had been keeping up some sports to stay healthy and sane, mainly handball, surfing, yoga, running, road biking, and skiing ( but also tried many, many others).
+All these different sports led to injuries, mainly low back, major sciatic problems, and shoulder, and hip pain issues.
 It got to the point where I was putting on my wetsuit to go out surfing on a good day and my back would go out spasm with an electric shock, and I was in bed for days.
 During one back spasm episode, it was so bad, I was in bed for over a month, I could not make my food and had to have my housemate bring me food.
 I had to ice all day and night and my handball Dr. friend mailed me some pain meds and muscle relaxers.
 Going to the restroom and taking a shower was very difficult.
 After seeing many physical therapists, chiropractors, and doctors and not getting any lasting results, I finally turned to massage.
 After going through a few massage therapists I finally found a guy, a chiropractor, massage therapist, who did Deep Tissue and Neuromuscular Re-education.
 I’ll call him “Dr. Pain.”
 Well, after five or six treatments my low back issues improved quite a bit.
 Each massage session was very intense and painful..but it worked and helped heal my body.
-So, I started reading some books on deep tissue massage and practicing on my girlfriends and my athletic friends.
+So, I started reading some books on deep tissue massage and practicing with my girlfriends and my athletic friends.
 I got to really know my body and other people’s bodies and what they really needed from massage to keep them healthy and active.